divyanshsr/Visualizing-India-Trade-Data-using-Tableau/README.md

 ## Workbook Particulars:

+- Added `screens.pdf` containing the screenshots of this workbook.

 - Sheet 1: Understanding our data: What are HS2 codes?
 - Sheet 2: Here, we can visualize the exports of India between the year range of 2010 to 2018.
 - Sheet 3: Here, we can visualize the imports of India between the year range of 2010 to 2018.